 However, some medications may cause more serious side effects with long-term use.
 This is why such medications are often combined with other forms of treatment like psychotherapy or mental wellness programs.
 For many, the goal is to transition away from medication as the patient gets better at managing their condition.

-Prioritise Mental Health with Ninkatec
+8. Prioritise Emotional and Mental Health with Ninkatec